-The Assets, Infrastructure and Major Projects (AIM) business unit resides within the Finance, Infrastructure and Governance Division and is a specialist centre for the development and maintenance of all assets within the Justice and Regulation portfolio.
-AIM is a results-driven organisation responsible for planning, maintaining and delivering infrastructure programs and projects on behalf of the department’s business units and statutory entities within the Justice and Regulation portfolio.
+The Assets, Infrastructure and Major Projects (AIM) business unit resides within the Corporate, Governance and Support Division and is a specialist centre for the development and maintenance of all assets within the Justice and Community Safety portfolio.
+AIM is a results-driven organisation responsible for planning, maintaining and delivering infrastructure programs and projects on behalf of the department’s business units and statutory entities within the Justice and Community Safety portfolio.

 AIM also facilitates asset management, strategic accommodation planning, environmental management and fleet management for the department.